Richard Hill Norris: Life

-Norris studied medicine at the University of Edinburgh, developing an early interest in microphotography; mainly taking pictures of frogs' blood.
-In 1856 he invented the first dry collodion photographic plate, during 1858 founding the Patent Dry Collodion Plate Company in Birmingham - one of the first commercial producers of photographic materials in the world.
+Norris studied medicine at the University of Edinburgh.
+He developed an early interest in microphotography; mainly taking pictures of frogs' blood.
+In 1856 he invented the first dry collodion photographic plate, and in 1858 founded founding the Patent Dry Collodion Plate Company in Birmingham - one of the first commercial producers of photographic materials in the world.

 From 1862 to 1891 he was Professor of Physiology at Queens College in Birmingham.

-In 1878 he was elected a Fellow of the Royal Society of Edinburgh, their proposers being Sir Thomas Richard Fraser, John Gray McKendrick, Alexander Dickson and Alexander Buchan.
+In 1878 he was elected a Fellow of the Royal Society of Edinburgh, proposed by Sir Thomas Richard Fraser, John Gray McKendrick, Alexander Dickson and Alexander Buchan.
 He was President of the Birmingham Philosophical Society.

-Sometime within April 1882 he complained to The Lancet, stating Giulio Bizzozero had plagiarised pieces of his work.
+In April 1882 he complained to The Lancet that Giulio Bizzozero had plagiarised pieces of his work.

-He was still patenting photographic processes in 1888, By December 1890 having went into partnership with Harold William Southall of Edgbaston, founding the Birmingham Dry Collodion Plate and Film Company; In concurrence constructing a sizable factory within Yardley, Birmingham which initiated production in 1893.
+He was still patenting photographic processes in 1888.
+In December 1890 he went into partnership with Harold William Southall of Edgbaston, founding the Birmingham Dry Collodion Plate and Film Company.
+Together they built a sizeable factory in Yardley, Birmingham which began production in 1893.
 However, this company failed and was liquidated in 1895.

 Norris was also involved in microscopic studies of metals heating and cooling together with George Gore at the Institute of Scientific Research in Birmingham.